Are You Ready to Commit to a German Shepherd Dog

 If you need to leave your dog in a kennel or a doggie daycare, you can have your veterinarian run an “antibody titer level” blood test.
 The test will show if a vaccinated dog is still producing antibodies.
 A blood test positive for antibodies will stand in place of a regular vaccination schedule for kennels and daycare.

 3- PUPPIES- Puppies are fairly labor-intensive while they learn to live in their new home environment.
 Puppies may need to be taken outside one time per night until they are four to five months old.
 Puppies do not have complete bladder and bowel control until they are eight months old.
 You have to stay on top of housebreaking so your pup can have a successful outcome.
-If waking up one to two times per night is not for you, you may want to consider a young, trained adult.
+If waking up one to two times per night is not for you, you may want to consider a young, trained puppy or dog.

 The majority of our German Shepherds have above-average intelligence.
 When deciding to purchase one of our dogs, you will also want to consider their unique needs.
 Tre’ Good puppies are not happy being left in the yard and treated like “dogs.”
 An intelligent German Shepherd is estimated to have the intelligence, on many levels, of a five to eight-year-old child.
 That information should give you pause.
 These puppies are capable of developing a sophisticated level of communication with you.
 They will learn to understand what you are communicating to them, but they will also expect you to hear what they have to “say.”
 If you see dog ownership as a one-way street-dog does what you say and has nothing to offer you– then your Tre’ Good pup will be miserable.

 If you are committed to the time needed to learn a new way of looking at dog ownership, you will be thrilled with one of our dogs.
-If you want a yard dog or an occasional hiking buddy, one of these pups may not be a perfect fit for your family.
+However if you want a yard dog or an occasional hiking buddy, one of these pups may not be a perfect fit for your family.

 https://www.amazon.com/Talking-Terms-Dogs-Calming-Signals/dp/1929242360